cozy/cozy-doctypes/docs/io.cozy.files.md

 They can have `metadata`:

 - `sharing-status` will be set if the link can be used to open a sharing.
-2 values are possible: `new` and `seen`, depending on the fact that the link has been opened or not.
+2 values are possible: `new` and `seen`, depending on whether the link has been opened. has been opened or not.
 - `target-cozy` is set to the cozy instance when relevant (mostly sharing and internal links)